Toninho (footballer, born 1973)

 Antônio Marcos Tobias (born 10 June 1973), better known as Toninho, is a Brazilian former professional footballer, who played as a forward.

 Career

-Toninho was part of the squad known as "Expressinho", which included names like Rogério Ceni, Mona and Paulo Jamelli.
+Toninho was part of the São Paulo squad known as "Expressinho", which included names like Rogério Ceni, Mona and Paulo Jamelli.
 He was loaned to Anderlecht and Audax Italiano before being traded to Salgueiros of Portugal.
 Afterwards he played in Asia and in football in the state of Alagoas.
-In 2013 he returned to football at CA Taboão da Serra.
+In 2013 he returned to football at Taboão da Serra.

 Personal life

 Toninho is the younger brother of retired footballer Sídney.